I got back from NYFW last week and can’t wait to share with you some of my favorite runway shows that I attended.

 Minimal, tailored dresses in white, red, dusty pink and baby blue dominated this collection.
 Pure elegance.
 Think charity cocktail parties after work.

 The label is very sport chic and its signature look is a bodysuit (in black, blush or nude) with white straps with The Blonde Republic logo on it.
-Perfect outfit for hanging out at a trendy cafe in WeHo like Carrera Cafe.
+The perfect outfit for hanging out at a trendy cafe in WeHo like Carrera Cafe.

 Did the influence kill NYFW the same way “Video Killed the Radio Star”?
 There is a lot of discussion about how this is the end of NYFW.
 I don’t believe that.
 I believe, NYFW is just being reinvented.
 Fashion week is no longer just about the runway shows but more about street style.
 The focus of the shows will not be just the decision-making of buyers.
 The focus will be on brand recognition and reach via influencers and the press.
 The decision-making process will shift to showrooms and presentations.
 I personally would love to see more presentations.
 It’s an easier way to connect with the brand and get to know others attending.

 Click here for a recap of last year’s runway shows.